-Sir John Clotworthy an Irish gentleman, Sir John Hotham of Yorkshire, and many others, entered into the same topics: And after several hours, spent in bitter invective, when the doors were locked, in order to prevent all discovery of their purpole; it was moved, in consequence of the resolution secretly taken, that Strafford should immediately be impeached of high treason.
-This motion was received with universal approbation; nor was there, in all the debate, one person, who offered to stop the torrent by any testimony in savour of the Earl's conduct.
-Lord Falkland alone, tho' known to be his enemy, modeftly defired the house to consider, whether it would not better suit the gravity of their proceedings, first to digest, by a committee, many of those particulars, which had been mentioned, before they fent up an accufation against him.
-It was ingenuoully answered by Pym, That such a delay might probably blast all their hopes, and put it out of their power to proceed any farther in the profecution: That Ii 2 when
+SIR John Clotworthy, an Irish gentleman, Sir John Hotham of Yorkshire, and many others, entered into the same topics: And after several hours, spent in bitter invective, when the doors were locked, in order to prevent all discovery of their purpose; it was moved, in consequence of the resolution secretly taken, that Strafford should immediately be impeached of high treason.
+This motion was received with universal approbation; nor was there, in all the debate, one perfon, who offered to stop the torrent by any testimony in favour of the Earl's conduct.
+Lord Falkland alone, tho' known to be his enemy, modeftly defired the house to consider, whether it would not better suit the gravity of their proceedings, first to digest, by a committee, many of those particulars, which had been mentioned, before they fent up an accusation against him.
+It was ingenuously answered by Pym, That such a delay might probably blast all their hopes, and put it out of their power to proceed any farther in the profecution: That when Strafford should learn, that so many of his enormities were discovered, his conscience would dictate his condemnation; and so great was his power and credit, he would immediately procure the diffolution of the parliament, or attempt fome other desperate measure for his own preservation: That the commons were only accusers, not judges; and it was the province of the peers to determine, whether

 Chap.
-V 1640. when Strafford should learn, that so many of his enormities were discovered, his conscience would distate his condemnation; and so great was his power and credit, he would immediately procure the dissolution of the parliament, or attempt some other desperate measure for his own preservation: That the commons were only accusers, not judges; and it was the province of the peers to determine, whether such a complication of enormous crimes, in one person, did not amount to the highest crime known by the law.
-Without farther debate, the accusation was voted: Pym was chosen to carry up the impeachment: Most of the house accompanied him on so agreeable an errand: And Strafford, who had just entered the house of peers, and who little expected so hasty a prosecution, was immediately, upon this general charge, ordered into custody with several symptoms of violent prejudice in his judges, as well as in his prosecutors.
+V. such a complication of enormous crimes, in one person, did not amount to the highest crime known by the law .
+Without farther debate, the accusation was voted: Pym was chosen to carry up the impeachment: Most of the house accompanied him on so agreeable an errand: And Strafford, who had just entered the house of peers, and who little expected so speedy a prosecution, was immediately, upon this general charge, ordered into custody, with several symptoms of violent prejudice in his judges, as well as in his prosecutors.